-This paper studies how opioid analgesic sales are related to socioeconomic conditions in France.
-Using the OpenHealth database on prescription opioid retail sales at the district level from 2008 to 2017, we show that increases in the poverty rate induce more sales: a one percentage point increase in poverty produces, approximately, a ten percent increase in opioid sales.
-Our analysis further shows that opioid sales are positively related to the share of middle-aged people and the share of individuals with basic education only, while they are negatively related to population density.
-We identify the causal effects of economic conditions on opioid sales by using two alternative strategies.
-First, we implement a Two-Stage Least Squares (2SLS) approach, where we instrument for poverty by exploiting a reform aimed at reducing poverty of low-income individuals.
-Second, we use a three-dimensional panel model that allows us to control for a large pool of potential confounding factors.
-We are among the first to address potential reverse causality issues in this context.
-Our results suggest that middle-aged individuals and people with lower education levels are mostly at risk and should be carefully screened before and monitored after being treated.
-Pharmaco vigilance should be more intensively addressed towards poor and rural areas.
+This paper studies how opioid analgesic sales are empirically related to socioeconomic disparities in France, with a focus on poverty.
+This analysis is made possible using the OpenHealth database, which provides retail sales data for opioid analgesics available on the French market.
+We exploit ﬁrm-level data for each of the 94 departments in Metropolitan France between 2008 and 2017.
+We show that increases in the poverty rate are associated with increases in sales: a one percentage point increase in poverty is associated with approximately a ﬁve percent increase in mild opioid sales.
+Our analysis further shows that opioid sales are positively related to the share of middle-aged people and individuals with basic education only, while they are negatively related to population density.
+The granularity and longitudinal nature of these data allow us to control for a large pool of potential confounding factors.
+Our results suggest that additional interventions should be more intensively addressed towards the most deprived areas.
 We conclude that a combination of policies aimed at improving economic prospects and strictly monitoring access to opioid medications would be beneﬁcial for reducing opioid-related harm.

 Keywords: Prescription opioids · Socioeconomic conditions · France · Opioid crisis